gofiber/fiber/docs/api/redirect.md

 toc_max_heading_level: 5
 ---

-Is used to redirect the ctx(request) to a different URL/Route.
+Fiber's built-in redirect package provides methods to redirect the client to a different URL or route.
+This can be useful for various purposes, such as redirecting users after form submissions, handling outdated links, or structuring a more user-friendly navigation flow.

 ## Redirect Methods

 ### To

-Redirects to the URL derived from the specified path, with specified [status](#status), a positive integer that corresponds to an HTTP status code.
+Redirects the client to the URL derived from the specified path, with an optional HTTP status code.

 :::info
-If **not** specified, status defaults to **302 Found**.
+If the status is **not** specified, it defaults to  **302 Found**.
 :::

 ```go title="Signature"